 The human connection lies at the center of the customer experience.
 When your customer feels like a person and not another number, you’ve done your job.

 Adding personal touches, like using first names and having a friendly conversation, can go a long way in creating a better experience.
-If you use email or chat, ask for the customer’s name and have your representatives sign off with their first name instead of “support team.”
+If you use email or chat, ask for the customer’s name and have your representatives update their email signature and sign off with their first name instead of “support team.”
+Another trend is adding digital business cards to email signatures to allow customers to access and save your contact information in a single click

 These tactics might seem minor, but PwC found that 42% of customers would pay more for a friendly and welcoming experience.